manuelkiessling/nodebeginner.org/content/_index.md

     response.end();
 }).listen(8000);
 ```

+(Note that from here on, we assume that our project folder is *todos-app*, that on the command line, this is the current directory, and thus all file paths like *backend/server.js* are relative to the *todos-app* folder)

 As you can see, we declare a *const* named `http`, and assign it the value that results from calling `require("http")`, with *"http"* being the name of the internal Node.js module we want to use.
 In this case, it is not a file path name - it's just a name that Node.js knows how to resolve to this module.
 Of course, the code for the module does live in a file at the end of the day - have a look at [/lib/http.js in the Node.js GitHub repository](https://github.com/nodejs/node/blob/0f841208d2d89d91395536a3227c4b11e1bf2425/lib/http.js) if you are interested.